SarahGilman/GettingAndCleaningData-Project/README.md

 For each record it is provided:

-- Average values for all 68 means and standard deviation values for triaxial acceleration and gyroscope measures.
+- An identifier of the subject who carried out the experiment.
 - Its activity label.
-- An identifier of the subject who carried out the experiment.
+- Average values for all 68 measurements for triaxial acceleration and gyroscope measures.

 The dataset includes the following files:

-- 'README.txt'
+- 'README.md'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'CodeBook.md': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.